PART 2: BUY BUSINESS-GRADE, NOT CONSUMER-GRADE, ALWAYS

 Beware These Operating System Traps

 Budget-conscious businesses can unknowingly fall into ‘operating system’ traps.
-There are a number of Microsoft OS purchasing models: OEM (original equipment manufacturer), Business, Box, Software Assurance, and Office 365.
+There are a number of Microsoft OS purchasing models: OEM (original equipment manufacturer), Business, Box, Software Assurance, and Microsoft 365.
 What do they mean to my business?

 The first three licensing models require you to manage your licensing.
 With “OEM” you need to enable the license and track it yourself (most people forget to register the license, so when they need the license key down the road, they’re out of luck).
 “Box” versions of software have to be physically kept in case you have to reinstall.
 With “Business” you get to use the Microsoft portal to track, but you are not entitled to upgrades.